Skip to main content

 3. Storing data

-To browse the module catalog, see the Library Reference and look for "Module Catalog" on the sidebar.
-You can also visit the list of private Gruntwork GitHub repos.
+To browse the module catalog, see the Library Reference or peruse the private Gruntwork GitHub repositories using your subscription.

 How modules are updated

-Gruntwork brings together AWS and Terraform experts around the world who track updates from AWS, Terraform, and the DevOps community at large, along with requests from the Gruntwork customer community.
-We translate the most important of these updates into new features, new optimizations, and ultimately new releases.
+Gruntwork employs AWS and OpenTofu/Terraform experts who monitor updates from AWS, OpenTofu, Terraform, and the broader DevOps community.
+Feedback from the Gruntwork customer community also informs updates.
+They incorporate the most significant updates into new features and releases.

-Refer to Gruntwork releases for a comprehensive listing of all the updates.
+Refer to Gruntwork releases for a comprehensive listing of updates.